San Francisco Evening Bulletin

 The San Francisco Evening Bulletin was a newspaper in San Francisco, founded as the Daily Evening Bulletin in 1855 by James King of William.
 King used the newspaper to crusade against political corruption, and built it into having the highest circulation in the city.
 He died a year after its founding, assassinated by rival newspaperman and local politician James P. Casey, whom King had exposed as an ex-felon.

+Editors

 William Chauncey Bartlett and Samuel Williams were among its editors, with Williams "responsible for dramatic criticism and book reviews".
-In December 1894, R. A. Crothers purchased the San Francisco Evening Bulletin from the estate of Loring Pickering.
+In December 1894, Robert Alexander Crothers purchased the San Francisco Evening Bulletin from the estate of Loring Pickering.
 Fremont Older became editor-in-chief in 1895, at a time when the newspaper had diminished in influence, and he built it up by again attacking corruption.
+He was forced to step down in 1918.

+Writers

+On 13 June 1913, "Alice Smith", an anonymous sex worker in San Francisco, began sharing stories of her Red Light life in the San Francisco Evening Bulletin, with "A voice from the Underworld".

+Merger

-He was forced to step down in 1918, and in 1929 the newspaper was bought by William Randolph Hearst, who merged it with The San Francisco Call.
+In 1929 the newspaper was bought by William Randolph Hearst, who merged it with The San Francisco Call.